 A hot new spot in Chicago is Latinicity, a sleek food court at Block 37 on the 3rd floor.
 It features Latin cooking and cuisine of Spain, Peru, Brazil, Colombia, Argentina and Mexico.
 It has street food, a bar and a full-service tapas restaurant.
 108 N. State.

 Opened in August, 2016, Chicago’s newest food hall is the Revival Food Hall featuring 15 chef-driven restaurants.
-It features the Revival Cafe-Bar, Graze Kitchenette for burgers and bowls, The Budlong for Nashville-inspired chicken, Union Squared Pizza, Farmer’s Fridge for salads and lighter fare and my favorite Black Dog Gelato.
+It features the Revival Cafe-Bar, Graze Kitchenette for burgers and bowls, The Budlong for Nashville-inspired chicken, Union Squared Pizza and Farmer’s Fridge for salads and lighter fare.
 At 125 S. Clark, it is a great location for visitors to the city as well as for the office workers in the Loop.

 New York, NY